Categories: Technology

 Slime molds are single-celled organisms that grow and spread out to form networks that map out the most effective ways to get from point A to point B while ensuring a structurally-sound grid.
 Using these slime maps, 3D printing technology is then employed to carry out the bare-bones structural work.

-However, in demo video on Airbus’s website the company revealed that they are looking to a concept cabin that replaces metals and plastic for organic plant material that is lighter, greener, and renewable.
+However, in a demo video on Airbus’s website the company revealed that they are looking to a concept cabin that replaces metals and plastic for organic plant material that is lighter, greener, and renewable.

 “The cabin’s bionic structure and responsive membrane combines panoramic views with an integrated neural network pulsing through it, which can identify and respond to the specific needs of each passenger.
 And the fittings and furnishings will take care of their own cleaning and repairs thanks to innovations inspired by nature, like dirt repellent coatings and self healing covers,” says Airbus’s website.